How to Find a Music Booking Agent

 Mailing list subscribers

-Fans subscribed to your mailing list are like gold dust.
+Fans subscribed to your music mailing list are like gold dust.
 If they’ve purposefully signed up for email updates from you, they’re a true fan.
 Email is a much more direct marketing tool, compared to social media, so a strong mailing list is always an effective way to show off your dedicated fan base.

 A professional and consistent music brand